xpladev/docs/content/en/develop/develop/tools/xplajs/get-started-with-xpla-js.md

     console.log(simulateResult)
    ```

    This final step completes the transaction process.
 The `MessageComposer.encoded.executeContract` creates the properly formatted message, `simulateByTxBody` simulates the transaction to estimate gas fees, and the transaction can then be signed and broadcast to the network.
-The transaction will be processed by the XPLA Chain validators and the swap will be executed if all conditions are met.
+The transaction will be processed by the CONX Chain validators and the swap will be executed if all conditions are met.

 2. Run the code in your terminal: